oracle-livelabs/apex/online-bookstore-app/15-razorpay-payement-integration/15-razorpay-payement-integration.md

 In this lab, you will:

-- Create a Web Credential using the Razorpay API key
+- Create a Web Credential using the Razorpay API key.
-- Create a REST Data Source to integrate with the Razorpay API
+- Create a REST Data Source to integrate with the Razorpay API.
-- Update the OBS\_MANAGE\_ORDERS package to include payment details
+- Update the OBS\_MANAGE\_ORDERS package to include payment details.
-- Integrate the Razorpay payment gateway into the Shopping Cart page
+- Integrate the Razorpay payment gateway into the Shopping Cart page.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application